PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/_index.md

 - search action: it parses the filters from the POST request, then redirects to the list action
 - list action: it parses the filters from GET request, persists them into database and finally renders the grid
-- reset action: to clean the persisted filters and reset to the default ones
+- reset action: it cleans the persisted filters and reset to the default ones

 {{% notice info %}}
 In this tutorial we assume the search and list actions have the same url, thus we don't need to specify the search route in the form action.
 Search manages the **POST** request and list the **GET** request.
 {{% /notice %}}

 {{% notice note %}}